brandonbloom/fipp/README.md

 *bounded space*.
 However, unlike clojure.pprint, Fipp's implementation is functionally pure and its interface is powered by data, not method calls.

+The data interface is agnostic to the source language.
+An EDN printer is included with Fipp, but it is easy to create a pretty printer for your own language or documents.

 ## Usage